 YOUR NEXT SEMESTER

 You don’t have to apply to the Golden ID program again; just sign up for the courses you want and for parking.
 You can even skip a regular spring or fall semester and still be an admitted Golden ID participant.
-However, if you skip two semesters you’ll have to apply again and pay another $75 application fee.
+However, if you skip two semesters in a row you’ll have to apply to re-enroll, but you won’t be charged another $75 application fee.

 WINTER AND SUMMER SESSIONS